cbillowes/curious-programmer-copernicium/courses/full-stack/01-new-project.md

 git commit -m "Initial commit"
 ```

-> ## Quick test
+> ### Verify
 >
 > You should see a slow spinning React logo when the page loads on http://localhost:3000 when you start the app.
 >
 > ```bash:title=bash
-> npm run start
+> npm start
 > ```

-## Structure
+## Skeleton

-Create your directory structure so that we have pages and components to work on.
+Create your directory structure so that you have pages and components to work on.

 ```bash:title=bash
 mkdir src/pages && touch src/pages/Home.js src/pages/Register.js src/pages/Login.js src/pages/Review.js src/pages/NotFound.js